Flows of constant mean curvature tori in the 3-sphere: The equivariant case: Introduction

 In the smooth deformation family of the Clifford torus there is a $\bbZ$-family which allow a deformation into absolute cohomogeneity one rotational embedded \cmc tori.
 Such a deformation is possible when in addition to the two \sym points there is a further double point on the real part of the spectral curve.
 By opening up this additional double point and moving the resulting two branch points off the real part, the spectral curve becomes a double cover of the Riemann sphere branched now at four points: It has spectral genus $g=1$ and is the spectral curve of a Delaunay surface, and the corresponding \cmc torus is a truncation of a Delaunay surface in $\bbS^3$.
 We show that at the end of the flow the new branch points pair-wise coalesce with the two fixed branch points.
 Hence in the limit the coalescing pairs of branch points disappear, and the limit curve is an unbranched double cover of the sphere: the spectral curve of a bouquet of spheres.
 In the rotational case, see also \cite{HynPM}, our deformation corresponds to pinching the neck of a Delaunay surface, starting at a flat torus and continuing through to a bouquet of spheres.
 Thus the connected component of the Clifford torus is an infinite comb: The spine ($g=0$) consists of embedded flat \cmc tori parameterized by the mean curvature, and each tooth ($g=1$) of embedded Delaunay tori ends in a bouquet of spheres.
 By considering covers of Clifford tori the moduli space of rotational \cmc tori is a $\bbZ^2$--family of such combs.
 It turns out that each bouquet of spheres occurs exactly twice in this moduli space (Theorem~\ref{thm:sphere-bouquet}), so that we may glue the two families together there.
 Thus the moduli space of rotational \cmc tori in $\bbS^3$ is an infinite connected graph.

 A similar picture transpires in the non-rotational case.
 In each isogeny class there is a sequence of $g=0$ tori that can be deformed into $g=1$ tori.
 In the non-rotational case a $g=1$ deformation family stays away from bouquets of spheres, and we prove that every $g=1$ deformation family begins and ends at a $g=0$ torus (Theorem~\ref{thm:moduli-space}).
 The above results combined give that every deformation family of absolute cohomogeneity one \cmc tori ends at a flat \cmc torus.
 The classification of absolute cohomogeneity one \cmc tori is thus reduced to that of spectral curves of flat \cmc tori with a double point on the real part; this initial data is classified and interpreted geometrically.
 We classify the equivariant minimal tori, as well as the embedded and Alexandrov embedded equivariant \cmc tori, and prove that the minimal Clifford torus is the only embedded minimal equivariant torus in the 3-sphere.
 We also show that the spectral curve of an equivariant \cmc torus has no double points off the real part (Theorem~\ref{th:no_equi_bub}), which implies that there can not be a Bianchi-B\"acklund transform of an equivariant \cmc torus into a \cmc torus.
-We conclude the paper by proving that the moduli space of equivariant \cmc tori in $\bbS^3$ is connected.
+We prove that the moduli space of equivariant \cmc tori in $\bbS^3$ is connected, and conclude the paper by showing that minimal tori of spectral genus one are all unstable extrema of the Willmore energy.
 Throughout the text we provide graphics of some of the surfaces under discussion.
 More images and videos of deformation families can be viewed at the website \cite{Sch:gallery}.